HullUni-bioinformatics/ReproPhyloGalaxy/README.md

 2. sudo sh run.sh
 3. In a web browser, go to https://localhost:8080

+The first start-up takes a while because galaxy will fetch online eggs and will conduct tests.
+Subsequent start-ups are quick.

-Note: If you have troubles shutting down galaxy, restart the machine and use sudo sh run.sh **--reload** from now on.
-You will then be able to stop galaxy using CTRL+c
+*Note*: If you have troubles shutting down galaxy, restart the machine and use sudo sh run.sh **--reload** from now on.
+You will then be able to stop galaxy using ctrl+c